All the mats you’ll want to hoard before the gates of Ahn’Qiraj open, and what to expect when they do

 For me, I’ll never forget what I was doing that day instead of fighting the Qiraji — I was at a funeral, and I missed the whole event on my realm.
 Obviously I made the right life choice, but I shouldn’t have had to miss out completely, as so many others did.
 Of course, if the event had run for weeks on end, WoW would have been unplayable for most of that time.

 Today’s event design, like much else in WoW, is far more forgiving and accessible.
 We’ll all get to fight the Legion on the Broken Shore, for example.
 But those of us who remember standing in Orgrimmar, crafting thousands of Linen Bandages, will never forget that those little pieces of cloth were utterly instrumental in saving Azeroth from the Old God C’Thun.
-Have fun summoning him tomorrow!
+Have fun summoning him in WoW Classic!

 Please consider supporting our Patreon!